nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 --}}
 ![](nx_asset://c6d1d869-c0c1-41f9-9d69-82779c45aa7c ?w=350,border=true)

-The Nuxeo CC Connector fly out menu has several options to assist the user:
+The Nuxeo CC connector flyout menu has several options to assist the user:
 - **About** takes you to our [website](https://www.nuxeo.com/)
 - **Refresh** re-establishes an updated connection to your current folder
-- **Upload from Disk** opens your System file browser to upload an asset to your current Connector folder
+- **Upload from Disk** opens your System file browser to upload an asset to your current connector folder
-- **Upload Selected** uploads **locally** placed assets in InDesign to your current Connector folder.
-After the uploads have occurred, you will notice that the Connector will also "re-link" your assets and you should see a Nuxeo URL pointing to the asset in your links panel (instead of a local path).
+- **Upload Selected** uploads **locally** placed assets in InDesign to your current connector folder.
+After the uploads have occurred, you will notice that the connector will also "re-link" your assets and you should see a Nuxeo URL pointing to the asset in your links panel (instead of a local path).
-- **Upload InDesign Document** uploads open (If saved) InDesign doc to your current Connector folder.
+- **Upload InDesign Document** uploads open (If saved) InDesign doc to your current connector folder.
 You will be presented with an Upload option to either, Upload New File, or Replace.
 - **Compound Doc Info** ensures HTTP links record a proper ID on the Nuxeo Server
-- **Upload All Non-HTTP Assets** uploads all locally placed InDesign assets from your open InDesign document to your current Connector folder.
-After the uploads have occurred, you will notice that the Connector will also "re-link" your assets and you should see a Nuxeo URL pointing to the asset in your links panel (instead of a local path).
+- **Upload All Non-HTTP Assets** uploads all locally placed InDesign assets from your open InDesign document to your current connector folder.
+After the uploads have occurred, you will notice that the connector will also "re-link" your assets and you should see a Nuxeo URL pointing to the asset in your links panel (instead of a local path).
-- **Relink to Current Folder** relinks locally placed InDesign assets to the current Connector folder, if they have been saved to the location using one of the above methods.
+- **Relink to Current Folder** relinks locally placed InDesign assets to the current connector folder, if they have been saved to the location using one of the above methods.
 In many cases, the connector is taking care of relinking content stored in the repository, and this action is not necessary.
-- **Preferences** opens Nuxeo CC Connector Preferences
+- **Preferences** opens Nuxeo CC connector Preferences
 - **About Silicon Publishing** takes you to https://siliconpublishing.com

 We can use the above menu items to work with the Nuxeo repository from within the Creative Cloud application

 Starting from a **new INDD file**:
-1. Start with new INDD file
+1. Start with a new INDD file
 1. Locate items from within the repository to place
-1. Once you’ve found an image to use, drag it into to your InDesign document (can be from any view).
+1. Once you’ve found an image to use, drag it into your InDesign document (can be from any view).
     {{#> callout type='note' }}
-    Before dropping it, releasing your mouse button to load your cursor with the asset’s thumbnail.
+    Before dropping it, release your mouse button to load your cursor with the asset’s thumbnail.
 Then drag your image to size and place it into your document.
     {{/callout}}
     {{#> callout type='info' }}
     Formats supported for placing include: jpg, png, ai, eps, psd, eps, tif/tiff, and bmp.
     {{/callout}}

-1. For local files, place them as usual, then use the Connector menu panel to upload them to the repository.
+1. For local files, place them as usual, then use the connector menu panel to upload them to the repository.
-1. Select the local files and choose to “upload selected items” in the menu list or
+1. Select the local files and choose to **upload selected items** in the menu list or
-1. Use the menu list and choose to “upload non-http items”
+1. Use the menu list and choose to **upload non-http items**
 1. Once local items are in the repository, be sure to check that the links have been updated to reflect the location in the repository.
-If not, then use the “relink to current location” from the Connector burger menu list.
-This will ensure the links are maintained server side.
+If not, then use the **relink to current location** from the connector burger menu list.
+This will ensure the links are maintained server-side.
 1. If you have not already browsed to the location where you want to store the InDesign file, use the browse tab to navigate to your intended destination.
-Upload the INDD document using the Nuxeo CC Connector fly out menu (Upload Indesign Document).
+Upload the INDD document using the Nuxeo CC connector fly out menu (Upload Indesign Document).

 You will be asked if you want to **Upload new file** or **Replace**.
 As a new file, you need to choose **Upload new file** and then **Upload**.